subone000/medicare-hospital-system/README.md

 DATABASE_URL="mysql://user:password@localhost:3306/medicare"
 JWT_SECRET="your-secret-key"

-⚠️ if .env not there use the above format to create a new one
+⚠️ if .env not there use the above format to create a new one.

 ### Note : the current ADMIN username and password is
 - email - admin@medicare.pro